Complex Movement Disorders

 - Therapeutic recreation.

-Our team of complex movement disorder specialists strives to help your child improve function and enhance their quality of life.
+Our team of complex movement disorder specialists strives to help improve function and enhance quality of life.